gregr/ina/nscheme/README.md

     persisted data values
   - Safe vs. unsafe ?
 Varying degrees of safety?
 Pure vs. impure?
 IO?
   - languages: boot (privileged) vs. base (user) vs. io (platform-specific)

-- Maybe simulate call-in-empty-context and call-with-escape-continuation in Racket
-  - Each empty context is a Racket thread
-    - The thread owns a channel on which it waits for requests to invoke one of its local escape continuations
-    - When the thread is ready to yield, it blocks while receiving on the channel
-    - When the thread is resumed, it will do so by invoking an escape continuation

 ### Primitives